The

 that attribute's value references a type definition that is mapped

-to a JAXB mapped class by JAXBContext
+to a JAXB mapped class by JAXBContext, that the root

 element's xsi:type attribute takes